 The bill establishes new provisions for coverage of mammograms and supplemental breast cancer screenings under the Medicaid program and various health insurance policies in Florida.
-It creates a new section, 409.9064, which mandates that the Agency for Health Care Administration provide annual coverage for mammograms and supplemental screenings for women aged 25 to 40 who meet specific criteria, such as having dense breast tissue or a family history of breast cancer.
+It creates a new section, 409.9064, which mandates that the Agency for Health Care Administration provide coverage for yearly mammograms and supplemental screenings for women aged 25 to 40 who meet certain criteria, such as having dense breast tissue or a family history of breast cancer.
 The bill also requires the agency to seek federal approval if necessary for implementation.
+Additionally, it amends existing statutes (ss.
+627.6418, 627.6613, and 641.31095) to include definitions and coverage requirements for supplemental breast cancer screenings, which are deemed medically necessary by a healthcare provider.

 Statutes affected: